View on GitHub

 lengthof Operator

-The lengthof operator may be applied to an array member and returns the actual length (i.e. number of elements of an array.
+The lengthof operator may be applied to array members, bytes types or strings and returns the actual length (i.e. number of elements of an array).
 Thus, given int32 a[5], the expression lengthof a evaluates to 5.
-This is not particularly useful for fixed or variable length arrays, but it is the only way to refer to the length of an implicit length array.
+This is not particularly useful for fixed or variable length arrays, but it is the only way to refer to the length of an auto length array.

 Example